lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 some visibility over what other teams are doing.

 There's nothing intrinsically wrong with this and you could argue that it's often a welcomed limitation.
-It allows team members to focus better on their own challenges.
+It allows team members to stay focused on their own challenges.

 On the other hand though, the more teams in an organisation the more common it